Growing your professional brand on LinkedIn will help you establish authority in your field.

 With more than half a billion users, Linkedin is a powerful tool.
 Are you using it to the best of its potential?
-If you're hoping to advance your career and climb that all-important industry ladder, building your brand on LinkedIn is essential.
+If you're hoping to advance your career and climb that all-important industry ladder, building your professional and personal brand on LinkedIn is essential.
 Whether you're looking for a job change or simply want to further establish yourself in your field, the social networking site offers a simple way for you to become an authority.

 Search for industry-specific groups

 Have you used the 'groups' feature on LinkedIn?
-If you've yet to join some relevant groups on the site, it's time to change your ways.
+If you've yet to join some relevant LinkedIn groups on the site, it's time to change your ways.
 Doing so will allow you to reach out to other professionals in your specific industry and make valuable connections along the way.
 Simply search for relevant communities online and ask to become a member.

 Once you've been accepted, ensure that you take an active role in communicating with others.
 Rather than shamelessly self-promoting – which is actually against the site's guidelines – involve yourself in any ongoing conversations or debates.
-You could offer advice to those who need it, recommend other professionals when appropriate or simply offer your opinion on trending topics.
-This strategy allows people to familiarise themselves with your name and will establish you as a prominent member of the community, helping to build your brand.
+You could offer advice as a thought leader to those who need it, recommend other professionals when appropriate or simply offer your opinion on trending topics.
+This strategy allows people to familiarise themselves with your name and will establish you as a prominent member of the community, helping to build your professional brand.

 Become a content creator

 Another way through which you can build your brand on LinkedIn and show off your expertise is to become a content creator.
 We must not forget that LinkedIn is a social media platform and, as such, people who log on are searching for something to read or view.
-These social media users could soon be your audience.
+These social media users could soon be your target audience.
 Around 94 per cent of marketers now use LinkedIn as a content distribution platform, according to stats from the platform itself.